RonenNess/GeonBit.UI/README.md

 - Renamed DropDown.cs file.
 - Fixed panel scrollbar update - so it won't be called during interaction, to prevent bugs while scrolling and size changes.
 - Fixed dropdown problems when inside scrolled panel.
+- Better sliders and scrollbars behavior when changing max value.

 ## Credits